opencv/opencv/modules/core/doc/operations_on_arrays.rst

     Checks every element of an input array for invalid values.

-    :param src: The array to check
+    :param src: The array to check.

-    :param quiet: The flag indicating whether the functions quietly return false when the array elements are out of range, or they throw an exception.
+    :param quiet: The flag indicating whether the functions quietly return false when the array elements are out of range or they throw an exception.

-    :param pos: The optional output parameter, where the position of the first outlier is stored.
-In the second function  ``pos`` , when not NULL, must be a pointer to array of  ``src.dims``  elements
+    :param pos: An optional output parameter, where the position of the first outlier is stored.
+In the second function  ``pos`` , when not NULL, must be a pointer to array of  ``src.dims``  elements.

-    :param minVal: The inclusive lower boundary of valid values range
+    :param minVal: The inclusive lower boundary of valid values range.

-    :param maxVal: The exclusive upper boundary of valid values range
+    :param maxVal: The exclusive upper boundary of valid values range.

-The functions ``checkRange`` check that every array element is neither NaN nor
-:math:`\pm \infty` .
-When ``minVal < -DBL_MAX`` and ``maxVal < DBL_MAX`` , then the functions also check that
-each value is between ``minVal`` and ``maxVal`` . in the case of multi-channel arrays each channel is processed independently.
+The functions ``checkRange`` check that every array element is neither NaN nor :math:`\pm \infty` .
+When ``minVal < -DBL_MAX`` and ``maxVal < DBL_MAX`` , the functions also check that each value is between ``minVal`` and ``maxVal`` .
+In case of multi-channel arrays, each channel is processed independently.
-If some values are out of range, position of the first outlier is stored in ``pos`` (when :math:`\texttt{pos}\ne0` ), and then the functions either return false (when ``quiet=true`` ) or throw an exception.
+If some values are out of range, position of the first outlier is stored in ``pos`` (when :math:`\texttt{pos}\ne0` ).
+Then, the functions either return false (when ``quiet=true`` ) or throw an exception.

 .. index:: compare